 A subsidiary of LICT owns a 25% partnership interest in a cellular telephone provider in Northern California, California RSA #2.
-As of December 31, 2018, and 2017, the carrying value of the equity ownership in the partnership was \$4.4 million and \$4.0 million, respectively.
+As of December 31, 2019 and 2018, the carrying value of the equity ownership in the partnership was \$4.4 million.
+See additional information in Note 16, Subsequent Events.

-The Company maintains a 20% equity position in Brick Skirt Holdings, Inc. ("Brick Skirt"), a former subsidiary that was sold on December 24, 2014 to DFT's management and former owners of DFT.
+The Company owns a 20% equity position in Brick Skirt Holdings, Inc. (Brick Skirt), an operator of a former subsidiary that was sold on December 24, 2014.
 Brick Skirt provides broadband, voice and other telecommunications services in areas of western New York State, principally the Dunkirk/Fredonia, Cassadaga and Jamestown areas.
 The equity method is utilized to recognize the results of DFT operations in the Company results.
-The company holds a promissory note from Brick Skirt as part of the sale, which originally total \$3.25 million.
-During 2018, 2017 and 2016, LICT recorded investment income totaling \$165,000 related to this promissory note.
-In the first quarter of 2019 the Company agreed to discount the original note of \$3.25 million, accordingly, the amount as of December 31, 2018 was discounted to a fair value of \$2.85 million.
+As part of the sale, the Company held a \$3.25 million promissory note from Brick Skirt.
+During 2019, 2018 and 2017, LICT recorded investment income related to this promissory note of \$83,000, \$165,000 and \$165,000, respectively.
+In the first quarter of 2019 the Company agreed to discount the original note of \$3.25 million; accordingly, the amount as of December 31, 2018 was discounted to a fair value of \$2.85 million.
+The note was paid in full in June of 2019.

-Undistributed earnings of companies accounted for using the equity method that are included in consolidated retained earnings are \$3.8 million and \$3.1 million as of December 31, 2018 and 2017.
+Undistributed earnings of companies accounted for using the equity method that are included in consolidated retained earnings are \$3.8 million as of December 31, 2019 and 2018.

-Other income of \$3.3 million in 2018 primarily consists of a distribution from an affiliated entity that secured a contingent payment from a transaction that originally closed in 2012.
+In 2019 and 2018, the Company received distributions of \$2.5 million and \$3.3 million, respectively, from an affiliated entity that secured a contingent payment from a transaction that originally closed in 2012.
+Such amounts are included within other income.